 - Preheat the oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper or a baking mat.

-- Using a vegetable brush, rinse and scrub potatoes under running cool water.
-Remove any eyes.
-Pat dry using a paper towel or tea towel.
+- Using a vegetable brush, scrub the potatoes under cold running.
+Remove any eyes, and pat dry using a paper towel or tea towel.

 - Garnish with chives and any additional seasonings, if desired.
 Enjoy!